turingschool/front-end-curriculum/lessons/redux-first-look.md

 # First Look: Redux

 ## Plan Of Attack
+  - What is Redux?
+(Slide Deck)
+  - Code Along (short!)

+## Things to Keep In Mind:
+  - This is meant to be a surface level class to introduce you to concepts, buzz words, and let you have a first glance at what Redux looks like.
+  - You ARE NOT expected to understand Redux after this class.
+  - There are tons of great resources (listed at the bottom of this file) if you want to dive deeper this week.

 ### What Is Redux?
-- Created by Dan Abramov
+Redux was created by Dan Abramov to be a predictable state manager for JavaScript applications.

-- Predictable state container for JS apps
-- Can be used with React or with any other view library
-- 2kb (INCLUDING dependencies TINY!)
-- Some ideas from Flux with Elm influence
-- Collection of JS modules (like importing any type of NPM package)
+Although we will be talking about Redux within a React app, it is not dependent on React it just works really well together.

-- Written in ES6, but precompile CommonJS.
-Babel not required for Redux to work (unlike React)
+Redux is written in ES6, but precompiles into CommonJS so Babel is not required for Redux to work (but Babel IS required for React.
+So there's that.)

+Redux wraps up all of your application's state into a single "store".
+The state is changed when your app fires off an "action", which is processed in something called a "reducer", which then modifies the state withing your store.

+It's only 2kb (INCLUDING dependencies.
+That's TINY!)

+You'll hear a lot about "Flux" vs "Redux".
+Flux came first, and it's a bit more complicated than Redux.
+Redux was designed to simplify Flux and do the job better.
+If you want to know more, research Flux.

-- Scales extremely well to large complex apps
-- Allows you to trace every mutation of state to the action that caused it
+Other benefits of Redux are that it scales extremely well to large complex apps.
+As your app grows, it grows horizontally with the help of Redux.
+Things do not become more dependent on each other, you simply add more pieces to the puzzle.
+Redux also allows your to trace every mutation of state to the action that caused it, it comes built in with a type of "rewind" functionality.

-### Things You Need To Install
+### Things You Need To Install If You're Doing This Alone
 (Assuming you have a skeleton setup with npm, webpack, and react).
 ```
 npm i --save redux react-redux